sassanostvar/hopperscapes/README.md

     ├── scripts
     └── tests

-See the respective READMEs for details.
+The components, functions, and implementation details of each module can be found in the respective READMEs.

+## Usage

+A typical pipeline for light microscopy data is as follows:

+<p align="center"> <code>Preprocessing -> Segmentation → Postprocessing → Morphometry</code> </p>

 ## Segmentation
-To study wing morphology, microstructure (venation), and pigmentation patterns, we segment the transmitted light microscopy images for wing outlines, veins, spots, and pigmentation domains.
+Quantitative analysis of wing morphology, microstructure (venation), and pigmentation patterns relies on accurate segmentation of the respective features in images.
+See [hopper_vae/segmentation/README.md](hopper_vae/segmentation/README.md) for details of segmentation model design and training.

-For model implementation and training details, see [hopper_vae/segmentation/README.md](hopper_vae/segmentation/README.md).

 ## Data Sources
 ### Local sources: